 23 Oct 1915 - NZANS Nurses Lost

-At about 9.15am on 25 October 10 nurses of the NZANS were lost when the Transport Ship Marquette was torpedoed by a German Submarine.
-They were part of No 1 Stationary Hospital and were being sent to Lemnos to assist with the casualties coming from the Dardanelles.
+At about 9.15am on 23 October 10 nurses of the NZANS and 22 men of the NZMC were lost when the Transport Ship Marquette was torpedoed by a German Submarine in the Aegean Sea.
+They were part of No 1 Stationary Hospital being sent to Salonika to assist with the casualties coming from the Balkans.

 TS Marquette & NZANS Survivors will appear as you drag your mouse over the photo.

 1917 - Marriage

 Upon formation of the NZANS no rules were included in the Regulations regarding marital status of nurses joining or during their service.
 However, in 1917 this changed and a draft General Order was published in the Kai Tiaki headed,

 NZ Army Nursing Service – Marriage On Active Service”